coveo/source.coveo.com/_posts/2021-11-11-prometheus-at-scale.md

 ![asd]({{ site.baseurl }}/images/2021-11-11-prometheus-at-scale/dilbert-kubernetes.jpeg)

-Most companies working with cloud-native, distributed and scalable technologies will aim at scaling on demand, or rather _scale with your wallet_, so that for example no human actions are required in preparation for black Friday.
+Most companies working with cloud-native, distributed and scalable technologies will aim at scaling on demand, or rather _scale with your wallet_, so that for example, no human actions are required in preparation for Black Friday.
 But unfortunately, it's not as easy as it sounds.
 Whether you're moving from three to ten virtual machines, from a dozen micro-services to a hundred, or you're preparing your ~100 nodes Kubernetes cluster to hit 300 in the next year, scaling up will inevitably lead to unforeseen problems.
 One of them is ensuring monitoring and alerting stays reliable for an ever-increasing number of virtual machines, micro-services and other components.

 ## Prometheus

-This time-series database has been one of the most popular monitoring software solutions for the last decade.
+The time-series database [Prometheus](https://prometheus.io/) has been one of the most popular monitoring software solutions for the last decade.
 It's a [Cloud Native Computing Foundation](https://www.cncf.io/) project, available on [Github](https://github.com/prometheus/prometheus), and its role is to gather information regularly about all the monitoring targets you configure, evaluate rules that can trigger alerts, and also expose all of its information under a query language (PromQL).
 The most basic use case for Prometheus could be to gather uptime information about a server, and have it post an alert in Slack when it's down.
 You can also build dashboards on a visualization tool such as [Grafana](https://grafana.com/), which makes all sorts of queries on all your running applications.

 ![prometheus-single]({{ site.baseurl }}/images/2021-11-11-prometheus-at-scale/prometheus-single.png)

 In this article I'll refer to our multiple _monitoring targets_ as **exporters**, since it's the [piece of software](https://prometheus.io/docs/instrumenting/exporters/) that knows how to present information to Prometheus.
-Our targets can be virtual machines, clusters, applications, cloud services, etc. Prometheus will periodically fetch information from all exporters to build his time series.
+Our targets can be virtual machines, clusters, applications, cloud services, etc. Prometheus will periodically fetch information from all exporters to build its time series.
 And then we use our visualization platform **Grafana**, that asks Prometheus directly for information.

 Pinch your nose as we dive deeper into the various ways in which Prometheus can be made reliable and scalable.

 ## High availability

 At first, a single Prometheus instance will be enough for millions of time series, though it can be fragile as there is no redundancy.
 This fragility, of course, is not acceptable.
 We need to be aware as soon as a client facing application is having trouble fulfilling its destiny.
-This means we cannot allow down time to occur, monitoring and alerting are an essential part of our offering.
+This means we cannot allow downtime to occur; monitoring and alerting are an essential part of our offering.

 Two solutions are available to us.
 And we choose to have both in place.